DEUCE1957/WaterSegmentationChallenge/ReadMe.md

 To get started create a virtual environment in Python 3.8+:
 1. `pip install virtualenv`
 2. Create a new virtual environment: `virtualenv orbit`
-3. Activate the virtual environment: `source orbit/venv/bin/activate`
+3. Activate the virtual environment: `source orbit/venv/bin/activate` or `source orbit/Scripts/activate` on Linux. `orbit/Scripts/activate` on Windows.
+(From directory where you ran virtualenv orbit)
 4. Now inside the virtual environment, install required packages: `pip install -r requirements.txt`
 5. Add your implementation to  **Evaluate_Generated_Masks.py**.
 Only put code betweeen the '# >> INSERT ANALYTICAL WATER SEGMENTATION CODE HERE <<' and '# >> END ANALYTICAL WATER SEGMENTATION CODE <<' comments, leave everything else untouched.
 6. Install additional packages that you might want to use to solve the challenge: `pip install PACKAGE_NAME`